Supporters of Milwaukee Ballet deserve a standing ovation for their lasting impact on both the company and our community.Learn More

 A “tour de force” is defined as an arresting or vital step in French ballet terminology.

-Milwaukee Ballet and Children’s Hospital of Wisconsin have created a landmark program to offer children with disabilities the chance to do something they once thought was impossible.
-In a beginning ballet class, these little dancers get the chance to stretch their muscles and minds in new ways.
-The program launched in November 2014 with five children.
-In May of 2018, the class had grown to 21 students.
+In 2014, Milwaukee Ballet and Children’s Hospital of Wisconsin partnered to create a landmark program to offer children with disabilities the chance to do something they once thought was impossible: dance.
+These little dancers stretch their muscles and minds in new ways as they work with a professional dancers and physical therapist in beginning ballet classes.
+In 2017, Tour de Force expanded to include a class for students in wheelchairs.

 Watch this TMJ4 feature to learn more about this ground-breaking program.

-With gratitude, Tour de Force is supported by Heil Family Foundation.
+With gratitude, Tour de Force is supported by Heil Family Foundation and The Reeve Foundation.

 The program was the brainchild of Dr. Maya Evans, MD, Director of Pediatrics, Physical Medicine & Rehab at Children’s Hospital.
 We imagined if these children who have a range of disabilities could see that dancers have a very strict training regimen, and they weren’t the only ones in the world who had to push their bodies on a daily basis, they would be motivated to stretch and do their exercises more often.